By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 878|Pages: 2|5 min read

-After the Second World War, the international world community was greatly apprehensive at the great atrocities committed against some populations during the war could be replicated in the future.
+After the Second World War, the international world community was greatly apprehensive that the great atrocities committed against some populations during the war could be replicated in the future.
 Consequently, the League of Nations was constituted and appropriated the Universal Declaration of Human Rights (UDHR) in 1948.
-The UDHR persists in acting as the backbone of many national, regional, and international human right treaties and laws.
-The UDHR recognizes the universality and inalienability of fundamental right to all persons in the world.
+The UDHR persists in acting as the backbone of many national, regional, and international human rights treaties and laws.
+The UDHR recognizes the universality and inalienability of fundamental rights to all persons in the world.
 As a declaration, however, its implementation is mainly operationalized through state laws or/and international treaties.
-However, many of the treaties do not accommodate political, social, and cultural diversity in world communities thereby creating a loophole that results in widespread disregard and abuse of human rights.
+However, many of the treaties do not accommodate political, social, and cultural diversity in world communities, thereby creating a loophole that results in widespread disregard and abuse of human rights.

-Essentially, an updated human rights treaty should articulate bolder measures to ensure the enforcement of the ratified treaties by the implementing bodies such as executives, police forces, judiciaries or commissions.
-When analyzing the implementation of human right treaties in the world, Maiese observes that “there is little to enforce the commitments states have made to human rights” despite the creation of international bodies to oversee the task (1).
-Further, the author notes that human rights should not be compartmentalized as a component towards recovery but should rather incorporate an avenue to address past injustices committed on a population e.g. the genocide in Rwanda.
+Essentially, an updated human rights treaty should articulate bolder measures to ensure the enforcement of the ratified treaties by the implementing bodies such as executives, police forces, judiciaries, or commissions.
+When analyzing the implementation of human rights treaties in the world, Maiese (2020) observes that “there is little to enforce the commitments states have made to human rights” despite the creation of international bodies to oversee the task (p.
+1).
+Further, the author notes that human rights should not be compartmentalized as a component towards recovery but should rather incorporate an avenue to address past injustices committed on a population, such as the genocide in Rwanda.
 Consequently, an updated human rights treaty should articulate the ramifications of non-conformation with the terms listed in the agreements.
-In the current setup, the observation of the fundamental social, political, and economic human rights are overshadowed by an inexistent enforcement mechanism.
-The continued occurrence of gross human right violations even in nations that have ratified the various treaties indicates that voluntary implementation of the agreements is inadequate.
+In the current setup, the observation of fundamental social, political, and economic human rights is overshadowed by an inexistent enforcement mechanism.
+The continued occurrence of gross human rights violations even in nations that have ratified the various treaties indicates that voluntary implementation of the agreements is inadequate.

 Conversely, diplomacy is necessary during the negotiation for an updated version of an internationally ratified human rights treaty.
 Such an undertaking calls for negotiations, arbitration, mediation, and conferences to foster consensus, address any potential discord amongst member states, and also assimilate new members.
 The most appropriate process would initially involve an invitation to interested parties to participate.
-Each member state then, in negotiation with their internal stakeholders autonomously propose the issues it would like addressed in the treaty.
+Each member state then, in negotiation with their internal stakeholders, autonomously proposes the issues it would like addressed in the treaty.
+This participatory approach ensures that the treaty reflects the diverse needs and concerns of all members, making it more robust and comprehensive.

-Considering the political, economic, social, and cultural diversity among the signatory states to any treaty, the implementation of the terms of agreement can potentially face several challenges.
+Considering the political, economic, social, and cultural diversity among the signatory states to any treaty, the implementation of the terms of the agreement can potentially face several challenges.
 Firstly, mostly international laws are adjudicated under the United Nations and its organs as the final arbiter.
 However, the UN Charter also recognizes the sovereignty of the nation as primary to the implementation of international law.
 Consequently, some authorities can cite noncompliance of the international law with the domestic constitution to disregard some human rights.
 Secondly, some constitutions borrow substantially from religious and cultural doctrines.
 When some of these doctrines conflict with the international law, it becomes difficult to wholesomely adopt such a treaty.
+This challenge underscores the need for ongoing dialogue and adaptability in international human rights law.

 Browse our vast selection of original essay samples, each expertly formatted and styled